-Motioned: S. Dover Seconded: R. Washington
+Motioned: Y. Darden Beauford Seconded: S. Dover

-Motion Acceptance/Declination: The motion was approved for the adoption of February 18, 2020 LWDB Meeting Minutes, as is, by a unanimous vote.
+Motion Acceptance/Declination: The motion was approved to adopt the February 24, 2022 LWDB Meeting Minutes as presented by a unanimous vote.
 All in favor.
 No oppositions.
 No abstentions.
-The motion carried accepting the adoption of February 18, 2020 LWDB Meeting Minutes.
+The motion carried accepting the adoption of the February 24, LWDB Meeting Minutes as presented.